Skaronator/homelab/docs/docs/initial-setup/debian.md

 options zfs zfs_arc_min=68719476736
 ```

-After modifing this file make sure to regenerate the initramfs.
+After modifying this file make sure to regenerate the initramfs.

 ```bash
 $ update-initramfs -u -k all